sorrel/minimal-mistakes/_pages/about.md

 Since 2010 she has been studying professional qualifications in order to improve her gardening skills and knowledge, and now holds:

   * RHS Level Two *Certificate in the Principles of Garden Planning, Establishment and Maintenance* (2014)
-  * RHS Level Two *Certificate in the Principles of Plant Growth, Propogation and Development* (2013)
+  * RHS Level Two *Certificate in the Principles of Plant Growth, Propagation and Development* (2013)
   * City and Guilds *Certificate in Gardening* (Distinction) (2010)

 [![TGG](/assets/images/TGG.png)](http://thegardenersguild.co.uk){: .align-right}